ARastrojo/Metagenomics/UNIT_5 Functional composition.md

 ![imagen](https://github.com/ARastrojo/Metagenomics/blob/52bd877a788e693528c0c118924a5c3251858d59/images/ipath_map.png)

-We can repeat the analysis but changind the "map" to check for antibiotic biosynthesis genes in our dataset:
+We can repeat the analysis but changing the "map" to check for antibiotic biosynthesis genes in our dataset:

 ![imagen](https://user-images.githubusercontent.com/13121779/167130197-78d3a179-9f4b-45c5-a4ac-a7c09e5e545c.png)